theNewDynamic/oregonsadventurecoast.com/content/adventure/shopping.md

   title: Oregon Coast Trips - Shopping | Oregon's Adventure Coast

 ---
 Not all adventures take place outside!
-Shopping is one adventure that takes you into some ecclectic businesses, including antique and kitchy shops, all over the Coos Bay, North Bend & Charleston area.
+Shopping is one adventure that takes you into some eclectic businesses, including antique and kitchy shops, all over the Coos Bay, North Bend & Charleston area.

 Hunting for that special something or stumbling across a treasure you didn't even know you were looking for can make your next trip to Oregon's Adventure Coast, well, an Adventure you didn't expect!